LuborRod/fin_test/README.md

 1. `sender_wallet` => hash(above) -> string
 2. `receiver_wallet` => hash(above) -> string
 3. `amount` => sum for transfer -> integer
-4. `commission_payer`(optional) -> string.
+4. `commission_payer`(optional) -> integer.
 You can choose, who will pay for commission.
-It can be `sender`, `receiver`.
-Default - `sender`.
+It can be `1 => sender`, `2 => receiver`.
+Default - 1(sender).

 P.S
     I know about API Authentication by tokens.I missed it on purpose by your advice.
+Also, I didn't open 443 port for HTTPS.
-Also, I skipped `creating user/top-up wallet`.
+I skipped `creating user/top-up wallet`.
 If I did this in real life, I would also add different currencies to wallets.
 But you gave me several clean hours for this task, that's why some moments are missed.

 P.S 2